epstewart111/LA-Letters-Code/README.md

     PURPOSE
-    The LA-Letters-Code repository provides the code for the manuscript, "Planning prompts reduce opioid prescribing: A randomized trial" published in Nature Communications      on ###
+    The LA-Letters-Code repository provides code for manuscript, "Planning prompts reduce opioid prescribing: A randomized trial" published in Nature Communications      on ###

     DOI: 10.5281/zenodo.10263890

     DATA (collected from October 2017 to May 2021)
         1. Decedent data was obtained from the LA Medical Examiner-Coroner
         2. Prescriber demographics and prescriptions were obtained from the Controlled Substance Utilization Review and Evaluation System (CURES)
-        3. MME Conversion factors, drug names and strengths, and drug NDCs obtained from the Centers for Disease Control and Prevention
+        3. MME Conversion factors, drug names and strengths, and drug NDCs obtained from Centers for Disease Control and Prevention
            a.
 Opioid National Drug Code and Oral MME Conversion File Update. https://www.cdc.gov/opioids/data-resources/index.html (2023).
         4. DME conversion factors and info. from Borelli et al.
            b.
 Borrelli, E. P., Bratberg, J., Hallowell, B. D., Greaney, M. L. & Kogut, S. J. Application of a diazepam milligram equivalency algorithm to assess benzodiazepine dose intensity in Rhode Island in 2018.
 J Manag Care Spec Pharm 28, 58–68 (2022).